sailthru/stolos/README.md

 configuration backend.
 If you do implement your own configuration backend, please consider submitting a pull request to us!

-These are the steps you need to take to use a particular backend:
+These are the steps you need to take to use a non-default backend:

 1. First, let Stolos know which backend to load.
-You could also specify your own code here, if you are so inclined:
+(You could also specify your own configuration backend, if you are so inclined).

 ```
 export CONFIGURATION_BACKEND="stolos.configuration_backend.json_config.JSONConfig"